 This is one of the bearded dragon decorations you can’t go without, because it helps your beardie find the perfect basking temperature.
 Bearded dragons also like to climb for exercise, so providing a basking fixture is perfect.
 Personally I really like using a cork bark log for this.

-Another reason I like cork bark logs is that they double as a hide and a basking fixture, freeing up floor space for my beardies to run around.
+Another reason I like cork bark logs is that they can double as a hide and a basking platform.

 Yes, bones.
 The man we bought our bearded dragons from used sterilized, dry cow bones he found in the wilderness to decorate his terrarium, and let me tell you—it looked cool.

 Flagstone is a cheap, natural material with a plethora of uses in your dragon’s enclosure.
 Its rough texture makes it excellent for keeping claws filed down without inhibiting climbing ability.
 It also absorbs heat very well, making a perfect basking area when placed under the heat lamp.
 A word of caution, though: flagstone is heavy and large pieces can be difficult to handle.